dheemanthp/Android/Android Architecture Components.md

 Now by giving responsibility to viewModel , activity need not worry about saving Data.
 Recreated Activity has to just establish connection with ViewModel and will get all the Data the activity needs.

 Activity/Fragment : ****they do not survive configuration change***

+LifeCycle Library class called LiveData:
+1)It is lifecycle aware of the actvitity/fragment class 2)it only notifies observers with they are in STARTED/RESUMED state.
+3)Easier LifeCycle Management , Hold all of the data needed for UI) 4)Helps to keep the UI updated and in sync with the database 5)Adding the LiveData Class in Dao class , would mean , that it will automatically send the updates if things changes.
+6)LifeCycleObserver - Interface for observing a lifecycle owner.
+Enable listeners/services to deal with their own life cycles.
+7)If activity is destroyed
+8) Reactive UI , Life Cycle aware , and cleans itself of observers, allows database to communicate with UI without knowing about it.

 Paging Library : Easier LAZY Loading of Large Data sets